 The objectives of this study item include:

-Study the precise traffic abstraction information related use cases and requirements regarding exposure of necessary abstraction network information to make the vertical benefit from it.
+Study the traffic abstraction information related use cases and requirements regarding exposure of necessary abstraction network information to make the vertical benefit from it.

-Investigate the roles involved in the above use cases, and identify the potential interactions between them in terms of information exchanged including how MNOs can provide standardized information to 3rd parties and how 3rd parties customers of MNOs can provide standardized feedbacks of effects in use to MNOs.
+Investigate the roles involved in the above use cases, and identify the potential information which need to be exchanged between them .

+NOTE: The study on Network Services Capability Exposure will serve as the basis for the investigation of exposure of management information to third parties in this study.

-Study mechanisms needed for specifying and handling the precise network traffic abstraction information identified above, reuse the existing mechanisms if needed.
+Study the existing mechanisms needed for specifying and handling the analysis of network information identified above, reuse the existing mechanisms if appropriate.

 Derive recommendations for a normative work item if needed.